drsolve/drsolve.github.io/README.md

 ## Music Notes 🎵

 Congratulations on finding the Easter egg!
-You can listen to or download our songs:
+You can listen to our songs from the top-right corner of the page or download:

 - **Dixon Song** — [Download](https://github.com/DixonRes/DixonRes.github.io/raw/main/DixonSong.mp3)
 - **Crypto Star** — [Download](https://github.com/DixonRes/DixonRes.github.io/raw/main/CryptoStar.mp3)